playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <iframe data-frame-title="Vue Rendering, Committing, Painting - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-rendering-committing-painting-40?template=node&embed=1&file=src%2FApp.vue"></iframe>

-Now when we click on an item, it will print out the current version of `title` for the element's `innerText`.
+Now, when we click on an item, it will print out the current version of `title` for the element's `innerText`.

 <!-- tabs:end -->

-While this level of internals knowledge is seldom used when getting started building applications, they can provide you the powerful ability to optimize and improve your applications; think of this information like your developer superpower.
+While this level of internals knowledge is seldom used when getting started building applications, it can provide you the powerful ability to optimize and improve your applications; think of this information as your developer superpower.

 Like any other superpower, you should use these last few APIs with care, knowing that they may make your application worse rather than better; With great APIs comes great responsibility.

 # Changing Data without Renderings {#changing-data-without-rendering}

-Sometimes it's not ideal to trigger a re-render every time you want to set a variable's state.
+Sometimes, it's not ideal to trigger a re-render every time you want to set a variable's state.

 For example, let's go back to our `document.title` example.
 Say that instead of updating the `title` and `document.title` right away, we want to delay the updating of both using a `setTimeout`: